CemCkrc/UnityProgrammingPuzzleExample/README.md

 - 'C' key for crouch
 - 'Shift' key for sprint
 - 'Space' key for Jump
-- 'Right' click to interact
+- 'Right' or 'left' click to interact

 ###### Terminal Controls
 - 'help' command for terminal help